-While it was the Tasmanian all-rounder Shaun Young who had taken Gloucestershire into a winning position on the third day, it fell to the Dewsbury-born Michael Smith, who was picked up by the new leaders when he was at Exeter University, to administer the coup de grace in little more than an hour of the fourth.
+While it was the Tasmanian all-rounder, Sean Young, who had taken Gloucestershire into a winning position on the third day, it fell to the Dewsbury-born Michael Smith, who was picked up by the new leaders when he was at Exeter University, to administer the coup de grace in little more than an hour of the fourth.

 Smith then bowled Peter Hartley with one that surprised him with its pace, before Gloucester gave another demonstration of how they are making the most of all their assets this season.

-In a side notably lacking in household names and obvious pedigree - with the exception of Jack Russell - everyone is contributing above his reputation at the moment and it was two marvellous pieces of fielding from Robert Cunliffe that reduced Yorkshire's position from parlous to hopeless.
+In a side notably lacking, with the exception of Jack Russell, in household names and obvious pedigree, everyone is contributing above his reputation at the moment and it was two marvellous pieces of fielding from Robert Cunliffe that reduced Yorkshire's position from parlous to hopeless.